filecoin-project/filecoin-docs/content/en/basics/project-and-community/ways-to-contribute/index.md

 ### Documentation

 Filecoin is a huge project and undertaking, and with lots of code comes the need for lots of good documentation!
 However, we need a lot more help to write the awesome docs the project needs.
-If writing technical documentation is your area, we’d absolutely love your help!
+If writing technical documentation is your area, any and all help is welcome!

 Before contributing to the Filecoin docs, please read these quick guides; they'll save you time and help keep the docs accurate and consistent!